 Your productivity is up 65% and your anxiety is through the roof — welcome to the future of work.

+New Gallup data reveals the strangest workplace paradox yet: employees at AI-adopting companies report a 65% improvement in productivity and efficiency, while 23% expect their jobs to vanish within five years.
 It's the psychological equivalent of a performance review where your boss says "great work" while sharpening a blade behind their back.

 The Numbers Don't Lie (But They Don't Comfort Either)